Games & Quizzes

 /ˈpädˌkast/

-A digital recording (e.g. radio show) for download. make multimedia digital file available as podcast.
+digital audio file made available on internet for downloading. make multimedia digital file available as podcast.

 /ˈwərkiNG/

 having paid employment. action of doing work.
-To operate a machine or device.
+To bring into a specific state of success.

 /ˈkəv(ə)riNG/

 (of shooting) carried out to protect exposed person from enemy. thing used to protect, decorate, or conceal something else.
-To have sufficient funds to pay for something.
+To include something within an agreed limit.

 European herb somewhat resembling celery widely naturalized in Britain coastal regions and often cultivated as a potherb.